IkedaLab-Daniel/study-notes-vault/node/notes.md

 ---

 👉 Next, the course will likely dive into **writing custom middleware** (like your own logger or auth check) so you can see how `next()` and short-circuiting work.

-Do you want me to show you a **simple custom middleware** example before we move on to database stuff?